Chapter 1:

 “How come you stopped?”

-“I never stopped; I just don’t drink as hard, and I don’t smoke anymore.
-Never did like the smell of smoke.
-All this talking seems to have filled the walk over here.”
+Looking towards the distance, I say, “I never stopped; I just don’t drink as hard, and I don’t smoke anymore.
+Never did like the smell of smoke.”
+I gaze upon the building.
+“And all this chatter seems to have filled the walk over here.”

 The sun was setting over the country that once stood as the rising sun.
-We enter the restaurant and are hit with the smell of cheap booze and meat.
+We enter the restaurant and our noses are hit with the smell of cheap booze and meat.
 With the lingering smell of stale cigarettes, but that goes for any good bar here in this city.
 The place was somewhat empty; maybe Wednesdays aren’t one of their big nights.
-The waitress brings us over to the open table, and we grab our seats.
+The waitress brings us over to one of the dozen open tables, and we grab our seats.
 We glance over the menus and order our food and drinks.

 “Same as always, just damn paper pushing.
 You know what I’m interested in?
-How do you not know what we do when you've been working there half my life?”
+How do you not know what we've been doing?
+I’ve been at it half my life.”

 “Jesus, when you say something like that, I actually feel old, and I know what we do in the broad sense is rather hard not to.
-But in the specific sense of if we sell something or work with clients that I have no clue on.
-Hell, we could be working for a death squad, and I won’t know.
-I just show up from six to five and finish every paper that stacks upon my desk.
+But in the specific sense of if we sell something or work with clients, I have no clue.
+Hell, we could be working for a death squad; I wouldn't know.
+I just show up from six to five and finish every paper that stacks up on my desk.
 Then head back to my apartment to get ready for the same the next day.”

 “… Why do you get to work at six?
 The place doesn’t even open till 9.”